top of page

 Are you a therapist working with clients through an interpreter?

-Have you felt unsure how to manage the relationship dynamics in interpreter-mediated sessions?
+Do you feel unsure about managing the relationship dynamics in interpreter-mediated sessions?

-Would you like practical guidance and reflective tools to support this work?
+Are you looking for practical guidance and reflective tools to support your work through interpreters?

 In an increasingly multilingual world, many therapists are working with clients who require interpreters — but few receive any formal training in how to do this well.
 Working with an interpreter isn’t just about translation.
 It changes the dynamic of the therapeutic space, and can raise questions about boundaries, confidentiality, power, and emotional nuance.